Are post petition payments on the debtor’s mortgage “under the plan”?

 Thus Judge Thomas Perkins struck back at the cases that have used failure to maintain mortgage payments during a Chapter 13 case as grounds to find debtors ineligible for a Chapter 13 discharge.

 Judge Perkins’ opinion in Gibson noted that §1328(a) had included the phrase “all payments under the plan” since the Bankruptcy Code was adopted in 1978.
 But prior to Heinzle, 511 B.R.
 69, it had never been interpreted to bar a discharge to debtors who failed to make post petition mortgage payments.

 No good deed…

 The problem came to the surface with FRBP 3002.1.
+To understand it better, get in touch with the best attorneys.
+You can try these out here for best attorneys to solve your case.
 The rule was adopted to aid debtors in keeping their homes by imposing transparency on the state of mortgage loans at the end of a Chpater 13. it is best to see mortgage rates at Empower Federal Credit Union website, if you want to apply for loan on properties, or to pay mortgages.

 Before the rule became effective in 2011, the trustee had no way to know if post petition mortgage payments had been, in fact, made.
 Now, the state of the mortgage at plan’s end becomes a matter of public record, assuming that the secured creditor responds accurately to the Notice of Final Cure Payment.
 [Remember, however, the law school axiom about assumptions.]